caitlinch/gene_filtering/README.md

     + To prepare the Tomatoes dataset, run the script `code/0_Pease2016_data_formatting.R`.
 This script replicates the 2745 100kbp windows used for phylogenetic analysis in Pease et. al. (2016)
     + To prepare the Metazoans dataset, run the script `code/0_Whelan2017_data_formatting.R`.
 This script separates the supermatrix into alignments of individual loci.
 4. Estimate gene trees and apply tests for recombination detection
-    + Run the script `code/1_RecombinationDetection.R` to apply three tests for recombination detection (PHI, MaxChi, and GENECONV) to each locus and estimate a gene tree for each locus
+    + Run the script `code/1_RecombinationDetection.R` to:
+        1. Apply three tests for recombination detection (PHI, MaxChi, and GENECONV) to each locus
+        2. Estimate a gene tree for each locus
 5. Estimate species trees
-    + Based on the results of the tests for recombination detection, the loci for each dataset will be subsetted into categories that pass and fail each test.
+    + Based on the results of the tests for recombination detection, the loci for each dataset will be subset into categories that pass and fail each test.
 For each subset we estimate a summary coalescent tree in ASTRAL-III and a maximum likelihood tree in IQ-Tree2.
 We also estimate a tree from the unfiltered datasets (i.e. a species tree using all loci) with both ASTRAL-III and IQ-Tree2
-    + For each test, the tree estimated from the loci that passed the test will be compared to the tree estimated from loci that failed the test and the tree estimated from the whole unfiltered dataset
-        + For trees estimated in ASTRAL-III, the absolute goodness of fit will be compared using the QuartetNetworkGoodnessFit.jl package
-        + For trees estimated in IQ-Tree2, the absolute goodness of fit will be compared using the AU test
-        + We will compare the tree topology using the Robinson-Foulds and weighted Robinson-Foulds distances
-    + To estimate and compare trees, run the script `code/3_Species_Tree_Comparison.R`
+    + Due to the large size of the Plants dataset, we made the following alterations:
-    + If you are using the Plants dataset, estimating a partitioned maximum likelihood tree where the model for each loci is selected by ModelFinder in IQ-Tree becomes intractable when free-rate models are included.
+        + For the Plants dataset, estimating a partitioned maximum likelihood tree where the model for each loci is selected by ModelFinder in IQ-Tree becomes intractable when free-rate models are included.
 In this case, you can run script `code/2.5_ExtractingModels_DeepDatasets.R` to select the best model for each loci that is not a free-rate model
-    + If you are using the Plants dataset, estimating a maximum likelihood tree in IQ-Tree is computationally intractable.
-To manage this, we estimated maximum likelihood trees for the Plants dataset in RAxML-ng with free-rate models excluded and no bootstraps
+        + For the Plants dataset, estimating a concatenated maximum likelihood tree in IQ-Tree is computationally intractable.
+To manage this, we estimated concatenated maximum likelihood trees for the Plants dataset in RAxML-ng with free-rate models excluded and no bootstraps
+6. Compare species trees
+    + For each combination of test and dataset, the tree estimated from the loci that passed the test is compared to:
+        1. The tree estimated from loci that failed the test
+        2. The tree estimated from the whole unfiltered dataset
+    + To compare species trees, run the script `code/3_Species_Tree_Comparison.R`
+        + For trees estimated in ASTRAL-III, the absolute goodness of fit is compared using the QuartetNetworkGoodnessFit.jl package
+        + For trees estimated in IQ-Tree2, the absolute goodness of fit is compared using the AU test
+        + In addition, the distance between trees is calculated using the Robinson-Foulds and weighted Robinson-Foulds distances
-6. Data analysis and plotting
+7. Data analysis and plotting
-    + The script `code/4_DataAnalysis.R` performs data analysis and plots, including:
+    + Run the script `code/4_DataAnalysis.R` to perform data analysis and plots, including:
         + Identifying branches that are present in one tree and not the other (and vice versa)
         + Plotting the distribution of branch lengths
         + Plotting the distribution of support values (either Posterior Probability for trees estimated in ASTRAL-III or UltraFast Bootstraps for trees estimated in IQ-Tree)
+    + The script `code/5_Plots.R` creates plots of phylogenetic trees from the species trees
+    + The script `code/5_Tanglegrams.R` creates tanglegrams (co-phylo plots) from the species trees

 ***
 ### Empirical datasets